Cinderella (band)

-Cinderella was an American rock band formed in 1983 in the suburbs of Philadelphia, Pennsylvania.
+Cinderella was an American rock band formed in the suburbs of Philadelphia in 1983.
 The band emerged in the mid-1980s with a series of multi-platinum studio albums and hit singles whose music videos received heavy MTV rotation and popularity.
 Cinderella initially had a glam metal sound throughout the late 1980s before shifting into a more blues rock-based sound during the early to mid 1990s.

 By the mid-1990s, the band's fame declined precipitously due to personal setbacks, breakups, and changes in the American music industry.
 After a brief hiatus, Cinderella reunited in 1996 and continued to perform live, but never released any studio material after their 1994 album Still Climbing.
 The band has sold 15 million records worldwide, according to band member Tom Keifer's official website.
 After participating in the 2014 Monsters of Rock Cruise, Cinderella again became inactive.
-In November 2017, Keifer stated that the band had no plans to reform in the future.
+In November 2017, Keifer stated that the band has no plans to reform in the future.

 History

 Early days (1983–1985)

-Cinderella was formed in 1983 in Philadelphia suburb, Clifton Heights, Pennsylvania, by singer-songwriter, keyboardist, and guitarist Tom Keifer and bassist Eric Brittingham.
+Cinderella was formed in 1983 in Clifton Heights, Pennsylvania, a Philadelphia suburb, by singer-songwriter, keyboardist, and guitarist Tom Keifer and bassist Eric Brittingham.
 The initial lineup also included guitarist Michael Schermick and drummer Tony Destra.

 In 1985, Shermick and Destra left to form Britny Fox, another Philadelphia-based glam metal band.
 Cinderella practiced in the attic of the American Legion building in Wayne, Pennsylvania.
 In a 2014 interview, Tom Keifer stated that Kiss bass guitarist Gene Simmons first took interest in the band and tried to get them a deal with PolyGram, but they were not interested.
 Jon Bon Jovi saw them perform at the Empire Rock Club in Philadelphia and talked to his A&R man, Derek Shulman about seeing the group.
 Shulman was not convinced at first either, and wanted to sign the band to a six-month development deal.
-But after extensive negotiations, he finally signed the band.
+After extensive negotiations, he finally signed the band.
 In 1985, with a recording contract with Mercury/Polygram Records in the works, guitarist Jeff LaBar and drummer Jim Drnec joined the band.